yeasy/learning_pickleball/07_volley_en.md

 * Midfield volley: The midfield volley is mostly when the opponent gives a long ball in the process of surfing the net.
 At this time, you should use gentle force, put the ball in front of the opponent's net instantly, and surf the net quickly at the same time.
 * Near net volley: high ball in front of the net, you can hit the ball vigorously to make the ball fly quickly, causing the opponent to miss the ball.
 For non-high balls, avoid making vigorous efforts and focus on pushing, so that the ball does not go too high over the net.
 The net volley should avoid stepping into the NVZ area.

+In particular, both sides of the game can volley opponent's volley ball directly, which will form a faster round rhythm.

 ## When to use Volley

 When the opponent returns the ball farther and higher, you can score by volleying.